test-kitchen/test-kitchen/docs/content/docs/drivers/digitalocean.md

     - 3a92ae2d-f1b7-4589-81b8-8ef144374453
 ```

 Note that your `vpc_uuid` must be the numeric ids of your vpc.
-To get the
-numeric ID, use something like the following command to get them from the digital
+To get the numeric ID, use something like the following command to get them from the DigitalOcean API:
-ocean API:

 ```bash
 curl -X GET https://api.digitalocean.com/v2/vpcs -H "Authorization: Bearer $DIGITALOCEAN_ACCESS_TOKEN"